maods2/research-retrieval/README.md

   # ...
 ```

+The script determines the base configuration template automatically based on the `pipeline_type` value.
+If the `pipeline_type` string contains the suffix `trainer`, it sets `base_config = 'base_train'`; otherwise, it uses `base_config = 'base_test'`.
+This means that any pipeline type ending with `trainer` will use the training base configuration, while others (such as evaluation pipelines) will use the evaluation base configuration.
+This convention ensures that the correct base template is selected for each experiment type.

 Edit the `experiments` list to match your desired combinations.
 The script will generate configuration files for each experiment, making it easy to manage and scale your research workflows.

 #### Field Definitions